-This drastically impacts the load time for websites, and with that ruins the seamless experience of browsing the internet.
+This drastically impacts the load time for websites, and that ruins the seamless experience of browsing the internet.

 Some of the ads that we see around the internet even use behavioral tracking technology.

-They download small files to your device which track what websites you visit, the stuff you like on your social media.
+They download small files to your device which track what websites you visit, and the stuff you like on your social media.